prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

   {{< /tab >}}
 {{< /tabgroup >}}

 As can be seen, the FTS results for LanceDB and Elasticsearch are identical to one another, which is heartening, considering that we had to do **zero** work to set up the search index via  Tantivy.
-In Elasticsearch, we had to define the index settings via [`mappings.json`](https://github.com/prrao87/lancedb-study/blob/main/elasticsearch/mapping/mapping.json).
+In Elasticsearch, we had to define the index settings via [`mappings.json`](https://github.com/prrao87/lancedb-study/blob/main/elasticsearch/mapping/mapping.json), which adds a bit of a learning curve and boilerplate.

 The vector search results are also inspected the same way.
 Switch between the tabs below to see the results for either solution.